‘We let their soul shine’: Artist designs caskets for Texas shooting victims

 “I’m known for helping in, you know, the tragedies,” Ganem told NewsNation during an interview.

-The artist has designed custom caskets for previous mass shootings, including Sutherland Springs Church Las Vegas.
+The artist has designed custom caskets for previous mass shootings, including Sutherland Springs Church in Las Vegas.

 “For me, this is something that I’m trying to help the families with.
 I’m blessed to be able to bless.
 And that’s what we do.
 It’s just very emotional for me.
 And to see this time and time again, it’s just, I don’t understand it.
 Times are not what they used to be,” Ganem said.